babak2/MPI-Matrix-Processing/README.md

 # Matrix Size Configuration

-The program generates a random matrix for demonstration purposes, and the matrix size is reduced for debugging.
-You can modify the matrix_size constant in the source code to adjust the size of the matrix.
+The program generates a random matrix for demonstration purposes, and the initial matrix size is set to a smaller value (const int matrix_size = 10) for debugging convenience.
+If you wish to work with larger matrices, you can modify the matrix_size constant in the source code to adjust the size accordingly.

 const int matrix_size = 10;  // Adjust the matrix size for debugging

 ## Notes

 - The MPI code section is marked with #ifdef USE_MPI.
 Ensure to define the macro USE_MPI during compilation to enable MPI features.

-- The program generates a random matrix, and the size is reduced for debugging purposes.
-Adjust the matrix_size constant to change the size of the matrix.

-- The execution time for both MPI and non-MPI versions is printed to the console for performance analysis.

 - The MPI-related code is enclosed within preprocessor directives, allowing easy switching between MPI and non-MPI versions during compilation.